beh74/pgassistant-community/README.md

 **Note:** LLMs can make mistakes—sometimes big ones.
 Always validate suggestions, test extensively, and use pgAssistant in **non-production environments**.
 The goal is to make developers more autonomous, educated, and less dependent on DBA time.

 ---

-## Documentation

-Visit the [pgAssistant Blog](https://beh74.github.io/pgassistant-blog/) for documentation, guides, and updates.

----